Skip to content

 • Single entry point - /build orchestrates the entire workflow

-• Documented artifacts - Every step produces documentation
+• Documented artifacts - Every parent phase produces reviewable documentation

 • Context-aware - rp1 respects your codebase patterns